WillJames476/Project-Basic/README.md

     have a verified communication line with the user you are trying to communicate with
   - can send and view messages
   - a expects input and can produce output

+* Exit (executable as ./exit)
+  - exits the program gracefully
+  - removes pipes
+  - only receives input